MukulSoul/grunt-svn-custom-tag/README.md

 6. `PZ` - A pre-patch change, i.e. 2.1.15 => 2.1.16-0
 7. `E` - An explicit version.
 The user is asked to supply the version directly.
 8. `Enter` - Use the `defaultBump` option.
 For convenience.
-9. 'O' - Overwrite an existing version.
+9. `O` - Overwrite an existing version.
 The user is asked to supply the version directly.
 To be used with caution.
 10. `Q` - Quit the task.

 ### Avoiding User Input